Is THCA Real Weed? The Scientific Truth About Raw Cannabis

 If you consume THCA flower and take a drug test, you will test positive for THC, period.

-Your body converts THCA to THC through heat when you smoke it, then processes that THC into metabolites that drug tests detect.
+Your body converts THCA through heat when you smoke it, then processes that THC into metabolites that drug tests detect.

 Since the test doesn't distinguish between THC from THCA flower and THC from dispensary cannabis, they produce identical results because they create identical metabolites.